-For military veterans and their spouses, VA loans have become one of the most popular choices for purchasing a home.
-These flexible loans come with some significant financial benefits, not the least of which is being able to purchase without a down payment.
-In 2017, over 740,000 military borrowers obtained a VA loan, and that number has only gone up since.
-But while the loan is no doubt one of the best choices out there, it may not be the best fit for everyone.
-As with everything, they have pros and cons which will have to be weighed carefully before deciding.
+VA loans have become one of the most popular choices for purchasing a home for military veterans and spouses.
+These flexible loans come with some significant financial benefits, not the least of which is being able to buy without a down payment.
+In 2017, over 740,000 military borrowers obtained a VA loan, which has only gone up since.
+But while the loan is undoubtedly one of the best choices out there, it may not be the best fit for everyone.
+They have pros and cons, which will have to be weighed carefully before deciding.
 Here’s what you need to know about VA loans.

-VA loans are a product of the US Department of Veteran Affairs which will allow you to purchase a home without any down payment.
-Its purpose is to help veterans, service members and surviving spouses to become homeowners.
+VA loans are a product of the US Department of Veteran Affairs, which will allow you to purchase a home without any down payment.
+Its purpose is to help veterans, service members, and surviving spouses to become homeowners.
 You can apply for them just as you would with any loan through a bank or private lender.
-Because the VA guarantees a part of the loan, lenders are better protected from loss and thus can offer generous borrowing terms.
-The lender will also be charged a one-time funding fee which goes towards the cost of the loan.
-This allows the lender to offer a lower interest rate and easier qualifying parameters than conventional loans.
+However, because the VA guarantees a part of the loan, lenders are better protected from loss and can offer generous borrowing terms.
+The lender will also charge a one-time funding fee, which goes towards the loan’s cost.
+This allows the lender to offer a lower interest rate and more specific qualifying parameters than conventional loans.

-There is a common misconception with VA loans that only veterans are eligible for them.
-That’s not necessarily the case as you’ll see.
-Many things are used to determine if you are eligible for a VA loan such as having acceptable credit, sufficient income and a certificate of Eligibility.
+There is a common misconception with VA loans that only veterans are eligible.
+That’s not necessarily the case, as you’ll see.
+Many parameters are used to determine if you are eligible for a VA loan, such as having acceptable credit, sufficient income, and a certificate of Eligibility.
 The home you plan to purchase must also be your primary residence.
-The only certain way to determine if you qualify for a VA loan is to talk with a mortgage lender that has experience with them.
+The only sure way to determine if you qualify for a VA loan is to talk with a mortgage lender that has experience with them.
 At the least, you should tick the box on one or more of the following:

-- You’ve served more than 181 days of active service during peacetime
+- You’ve helped more than 181 days of active service during peacetime.

-- You’re the spouse of a service member who has died in active service or as a result of a service related injury
+- You’re the spouse of a service member who has died in active service or due to a service-related injury.

-With a required down payment of exactly 0% it’s easy to assume there could be no better option when looking for a home.
-But not so fast, as strange as it might sound, VA loans are not always the best option.
-They have their pros and cons just like any loan.
+With a required down payment of precisely 0%, it’s easy to assume there could be no better option when looking for a home.
+But not so fast.
+As strange as it might sound, VA loans are not always the best option.
+They have their pros and cons, just like any mortgage loan.

 - No Down Payment – By far, not having to make a down payment is the most significant benefit of VA loans.
 Even an FHA loan requires a minimum down payment of 3.5%.
-So long as you can cover the monthly mortgage payments and other expenses you can qualify for a VA loan.
+So long as you can cover the monthly mortgage payments and other expenses, you can qualify for a VA loan.
 It gets even better for disabled vets.
-In their case, the one-time funding fee of 2.15% is waved.
-However, if you can, it’s better to make a down payment as you’ll get a lower interest rate and start building equity
+In their case, the one-time funding fee of 2.15% is waived.
+However, if you can, it’s better to make a down payment as you’ll get a lower interest rate and start building equity.

-- No Private Mortgage Insurance – Conventional loans require private mortgage insurance if you’re making down payment of less than 20%.
-This comes in the form of an upfront payment and/or monthly payments until you’ve reached 20% equity.
-With VA loans this doesn’t apply.
+- No Private Mortgage Insurance – Conventional loans require private mortgage insurance if you’re making a down payment of less than 20%.
+This comes in an upfront payment and monthly payments until you’ve reached 20% equity.
+With VA loans, this doesn’t apply.

-- No Prepayment Penalties – It sounds crazy, but lenders typically don’t want you to pay off your mortgage too early.
-Lenders make their money from the interest on the loan, and if it’s paid off too soon, there’s no chance to do so.
-Therefore, most mortgages will penalize the borrower if they attempt to pay off the mortgage early with VA loans that are not the case.
+- No Prepayment Penalties – It sounds crazy, but lenders typically don’t want you to pay off your mortgage early.
+Lenders make their money from the interest on the loan, and if paid off too soon, there’s no chance to do so.
+Therefore, most mortgages will penalize the borrower if they attempt to pay off the mortgage early with VA loans; that is not the case.

 - Higher Allowable DTI Ratio – VA loans are incredibly flexible compared to conventional loans.
-For instance, you can qualify if you have a debt-to-income ratio of up to 41% or less.
-Also.
-Some borrowers who qualify for a VA loan can be eligible for it two years after a bankruptcy or foreclosure.
+For instance, you can qualify if you have a ratio of up to 41% or less debt-to-income ratio.
+In addition, some eligible for a VA loan can be suitable for it two years after a bankruptcy or foreclosure.
 With conventional loans, the wait can be much longer.

 - VA Funding Fee – As mentioned earlier, VA loans come with a mandatory fee for the service.
 This fee goes towards the program and helps to keep it running for future applicants.
-It also acts as a safety net to offshoot the cost should the loan go into default.
-It’s not something you’ll see with other loans so be sure to calculate this fee into the loan
+It also acts as a safety net to offshoot the cost if the loan defaults.
+It’s not something you’ll see with other mortgage loans, so calculate this fee into the loan.

-- Sellers aren’t always on board – Sellers may sometimes have some qualms about selling to a VA buyer.
-This is because VA loans are subject to a strict appraisal.
-More appraisal issues are likely to arise than with conventional loans which can make sellers uneasy.
+- Sellers aren’t always on board – Sellers may sometimes doubt selling to a VA buyer.
+It is because VA loans are subject to a strict appraisal.
+As a result, more appraisal issues are likely to arise than conventional loans, making sellers uneasy.
 It’s also easy to lose out to multiple offers as sellers usually prefer to see a buyer who can make a down payment.

-VA loans are a fantastic option for those who qualify and are struggling to save for a down payment.
-But they still come with pros and cons which must be weighed carefully first.
-They’re not always the best option even if you do qualify.
-If you’re undecided, reach out to a local lender that specializes in VA loans to learn more.
+VA loans are a fantastic option for those who qualify and struggle to save for a down payment.
+But they still come with pros and cons, which you must weigh carefully first.
+They’re not always the best option, even if you do qualify.
+If you’re undecided, reach out to a local lender specializing in VA loans to learn more.